 Uploading your demand data to Beam

 Since the data includes a date and value, it is said to be a time series because the value is indexed with time.
-As instructed on the page, the accepted file formats are CSV and JSON with column names in the first row and each column separated by a comma.
+As instructed on the page, the only supported file format is CSV with column names in the first row and each column separated by a comma.
 Click the question mark next to file format documentation for a full explanation of the data formatting requirements.

 The supported Beam file format and upload details are as follows:

 The CSV file format supported has 2 columns - date and demand.

 For a CSV file you must have the column headings of date and demand as the first row of the file:

 The date format required is ISO date format in the

 YYYY-MM-DDformat.
 That is year, month, and day.
 For example 2017-03-29 for 29 March 2017.
 The file should contain 1 row per date.

 Demand can be any integer or decimal value.
 In general, we recommend using the same value you use in your demand forecasting.

 The minimum amount of data allowed is 6 months and the maximum is 4 years.
 The earliest date supported is 2017-01-01 - Beam will not support date ranges early than this.